History of the Serbian Air Force: World War II

 The attacking forces engaged in the April War (6 to 17 April 1941) were 2,373 aircraft strong, including 1,212 aircraft from Germany, 647 from Italy and 287 from Hungary, while the Royal Yugoslav Air Force had 494 airplanes, only 269 of a modern type.
 Thus the ratio in the beginning of operations was 5:1 in favor of the Axis powers, and if counting only modern Yugoslav aircraft the ratio climbs to 7:1 in favor of the Axis powers.
 In spite of huge logistic difficulties and acts of treason (proclamation of the puppet-state Independent State of Croatia on 10 April 1941) the Royal Yugoslav Air Force fulfilled its duties with honor.
 Yugoslav airmen (5th and 6th Fighter Regiment pilots especially) fought courageously against an enemy superior both technically and numerically.
 During the war operations a total of 1,416 take-offs was made, 993 of which were performed by fighters and 423 by bombers.
 During this short war 135 flight crew members and 576 ground personnel lost their lives.
 About 300 Royal Yugoslav Air Force personnel evacuated, first to Greece then to Crete.
 After the Battle of Crete they went on to the deserts of the Near and Middle East, where for a short time they found a safe place.
 In June 1941 the 20th Hydroaviation Squadron under command of Lieutenant Vladeta Petrović with their no surrender war flag was renamed in the 2nd Yugoslav Squadron, attached to No. 230 Squadron RAF.
 Up until 23 April 1942 the squadron flew 912 combat mission (1,760 flying hours) and lost four aircraft.
 The main mission of the squadron was anti-submarine patrol and protected allied shipping.

 Socialist Yugoslavia

 After World War II the Air Force underwent several developmental stages, the first major air force modernization being performed from 1953 to 1959.
 Aircraft made in the West are introduced thus broaching the era of jet aviation.
 With the forming of first helicopter squadron in 1954 the chopper units were also incorporated within the reorganised Air Forces branch, renamed to Yugoslav Air Force (Jugoslovensko Ratno Vazduhoplovstvo).
-At the beginning of 1960s supersonic fighters were introduced, followed by intensive growth of Yugoslab aviation industry in that period.
+At the beginning of 1960s supersonic fighters were introduced, followed by intensive growth of Yugoslav aviation industry in that period.
 A number of jet planes prototypes were constructed, which served as basis for the development of training fighters and fighter aircraft, such as Soko G-2 and J-21 Jastreb, G-4 Super Galeb and Soko J-22 Orao and the most advanced fighter aircraft MiG-29 was introduced in the mid-1980s.